 Winthrop Jordan is an associate in Hughes Hubbard’s Washington, D.C. office.
-He is a member of the firm’s Litigation Department.
-He is currently assisting on a broad range of matters, including within the Arbitration and Securities Enforcement practice groups.
+He is a member of the firm’s Litigation Department, focusing primarily on defending antitrust and securities class actions.

 He also is actively involved in the firm’s pro bono practice, assisting in the representation of indigent individuals in various criminal and habeas corpus proceedings.